 Both databases are based on the well-known data reduction tool of Principal Components Analysis, in which the common patterns found within a large number of variables are reduced to a core set of discriminating factors.

 Each Dimensions database is normally provided as a set of continuous variables which are minimally auto correlated and have a mean of zero and unit variance.
 Factors are useful in a broad spectrum of applications, including:

 Demographic Dimensions, when used in conjunction with Panorama segmentation and other targeting tools, can yield significant improvements in direct marketing results.
 By fine-tuning a segmentation profile, subgroups of segments can be targeted effectively.

 Dimensions are minimally correlated and are therefore performance and site location models.
 Statistical models developed using factors tend to be less prone to prediction error as a result of multi-colinearity.
 Note that while it is possible to utilize both Dimensions databases within a single model, the Demographic Dimensions and Business Dimensions variables are not statistically uncorrelated.

 Factors can be used to effectively describe the dominant characteristics of neighborhoods for use in demographic reporting systems.
 Site “signatures” are easily defined and analyzed, since each of these factors is independent and reflect the dominant neighborhood differentiators.
 SnapSite includes a site signature model as one of its core analytical tools.

 Please refer to the full methodology link at the top of the page for details.

-Business Dimensions was built using the 2012
+Business Dimensions was built using: